COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### October 26, 2020 (1:15 PM PST)
+**_Beta dataset updates_**
+We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
+We will provide regular updates on this process.

+**_State updates for both datasets_**
+In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Florida, Hawaii, Illinois, New Mexico, New York, North Carolina, Oklahoma, and West Virginia.

+In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Florida, Hawaii, Illinois, New Mexico, New York, North Carolina, and Oklahoma.

+In both datasets, please refer to "LastUpdatedNotes" for entries with 20201022, 20201023, 20201024, and 20201025 under "LastUpdated" for information the updates; if they are new entries, they will not have any notes.

 ### October 22, 2020 (5:22 PM PST)
 **_Beta dataset updates_**
 We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
 We will provide regular updates on this process.